With a weak Real and economic crisis it is an amazing buyers market right now. Prices are down for first time in 15 years across the board.

 In 2018 the Real is still weak against the US Dollar, GBP, Euro etc. It hit historic highs two years ago, dropped and is back up in favor of foreign buyers.
 When you can pay 40%

-less than you would have two years ago in today's market you could say there is a very good reason to act now if you have been thinking about making the jump.
+less than you would have a few years ago in today's market you could say there is a very good reason to act now if you have been thinking about making the jump.

 We are just south of Joao Pessoa on the Eastern most point of all the Americas. (right at the right corner of her left eye above).

 From this warm and festive spirit, popular displays such as Carnival, New Year’s Eve celebrations and June Parties arise, all famous for their liveliness and joy.
 It seems that the people’s desire

 to show what is good about Brazil transforms this vigor into creativity, flashed about in contagious colors and sounds.